thumblemonks/load_model/README.markdown

         end
       end

 You can require that a model instance be found for all actions or given actions.
 Default behavior is to not require that a model instance be found.
-When require is on and a record is not found, a `Glomp::RequiredRecordNotFound` Exception is thrown.
+When require is on and a record is not found, a `ThumbleMonks::RequiredRecordNotFound` Exception is thrown; which extends from ActiveRecord::RecordNotFound, for your convenience.

 To turn require on for all actions, simply pass *true* to a provided `:require` attribute, like so: